Herts & Essex Border Ecumenical Area (HAEBEA)

 the first 15 minutes before leaving to follow their own activities in the

-As our numbers are growing we are looking for additional Christian Sunday Club workers who will
+As our numbers are growing we are looking for additional Christian Youth Church workers who will

 need to be trained and DBS checked.
 We can provide the necessary training and